The Australasian Society of Association Executives (AuSAE)

 Would you like:

-The AuSAE Mentoring and Leadership Program helps develop experienced association professionals in their current roles and prepare aspiring association leaders for future CEO roles.
+The AuSAE Mentoring and Leadership Program helps develop association professionals in their current roles and prepare aspiring association leaders achieve their career goals.

-The program includes structured mentoring, guest speaker webinars and networking opportunities.
+The program includes structured mentoring and networking opportunities.

 Why is this program important?

 For associations to thrive, they need great leadership.

 This program is designed to build leadership capacity in the profession by pairing association professionals with experienced mentors and giving them an opportunity to develop and fine-tune leadership skills along with a like-minded peer group.
 Participants in mentoring programs report a number of benefits from their participation: improved confidence, self-awareness, clearer career direction, better communication skills, listening skills, feedback skills, more assertive communication, and enhanced management skills.

 Who can apply?

 To join as a mentee, you must be an association professional looking to further develop your leadership skills and connections in the Association Sector.